KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 All virtual machines were configured within a shared Host-Only subnet, enabling internal communication while maintaining isolation from external networks.

-This environment forms the foundation for security testing, vulnerability scanning, and controlled attack simulation.
+This environment forms the foundation for reconnaissance, vulnerability assessment, security testing, and controlled attack simulation activities.

+---

+## Key Learning Outcomes

+Through this phase of the project, I gained practical experience in:

+* Deploying and managing virtual machines
+* Configuring NAT and Host-Only networking
+* Designing isolated cybersecurity testing environments
+* Performing network troubleshooting and validation
+* Understanding network segmentation concepts
+* Documenting cybersecurity projects using industry-style reporting

 ---